Now THIS is the hole-in-one story to end all hole-in-one stories

 David Cannon has been photographing golf for nearly a half century.
 If you follow the sport, you've seen his work for Getty Images many times over without realizing it.
 Like this:

-incredible unbelievable story in an article for Lady Golfer that published earlier this month.
+Cannon shared this incredible unbelievable story in an article for Lady Golfer that published in January 2017.
 In it, Cannon describes the feat one of his friends, Bob Taylor, pulled off in an inter-club match nearly 43 years ago.
 You should read the entire story, but here are the details.

 It started May 30, 1974 when Cannon's Leicestershire and Rutland County golf team traveled to Norfolk's Hunstanton Golf Club for the Eastern Counties Foursomes, an annual golf gathering involving nine counties and played over a weekend.
 Taylor made a hole-in-one on the 189-yard 16th hole during a practice round with a 2-iron.
 Pretty cool, and as expected, it led to a fun night of celebrating.
 Little did anyone there know what else it would lead to.

 The next morning, Taylor nearly aced the hole again, this time with a 6-iron thanks to a helping wind.
 Pretty crazy, right?
 But not as crazy as when he hit 6-iron again in his afternoon match and his golf ball found the bottom of the cup for a second ace in two days.
 As incredible as that is, Taylor wasn't done.